 The reason is that there is no need for third-party applications (such as Substratum software, a VPN, or ToR) for accessing websites running on the SUB network.
 To them, using the service will for all intents and purposes seem exactly the same as it has always been – for instance, typing bitshouts.com into their current browser will land them on our very own homepage.

 As discussed above, the primary reason you might use SUB is to access websites not available in your country.
-The pictures above (click to enlarge), show the state of the Internet freedom and the demographics of VPN users – a VPN being a virtual private network enabling one to access websites from a different virtual location.
+The pictures above and below (click to enlarge), show the state of the Internet freedom and the demographics of VPN users – a VPN being a virtual private network enabling one to access websites from a different virtual location.

 As shown, VPN users are mainly concentrated in emerging markets – where governments are scrutinising their citizens’ behaviour.
 As Western governments don’t restrict their citizen’s internet, we see Asia, Africa, and the Middle East as the markets that may embrace Substratum first.